ajayyy/VosterCoaster/README.md

 # License

-This project is under the GNU General Public License v3.0.
+This project is under the MIT License